QIWI-API/bill-payments-docs/bill-payments_en.html.md

 ## 5. Refund {#refund}

-Method allows you to make a refund.
+Method allows you to make a refund for the paid invoice.

 <h3 class="request method">Request → PUT</h3>